learn-co-curriculum/phrg-intro-to-rails/README.md

 Have a ton of fun.
 Rails changed the way Web Apps are developed over the past 10 years; enjoy the spoils of many open source contributors' hard work.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-intro-to-rails/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-intro-to-rails/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Welcome To Rails</p>